Quasi-Objective Eddy Visualization from Sparse Drifter Data: Eddy boundary extraction algorithm

-\section{Eddy Boundary Extraction Algorithm}
+\section{Eddy boundary extraction algorithm}

 While various eddy extraction algorithms have been presented in \cite{Williams2015, Hadjighasem2016, Haller2016a, Schlueter2017}, these methods assume a trajectory density that is generally unavailable for drifter trajectories in the ocean.
 Here, we propose an algorithm that extracts approximate eddy boundaries from the topology of the reconstructed $ \mathrm{\overline{TRA}} $-field.
-Vortices are then identified by this algorithm as local maxima of the $ \mathrm{\overline{TRA}} $-field surrounded by a dense set of closed and convex curves characterized by high spatial gradients. \\ \\ Passing from a continuous scalar field to a set of discrete closed curves representating eddy boundaries, inevitably requires introducing threshold parameters.
+Vortices are then identified by this algorithm as local maxima of the $ \mathrm{\overline{TRA}} $-field surrounded by a dense set of closed and convex curves characterized by high spatial gradients.\\ \\ Passing from a continuous scalar field to a set of discrete closed curves representing eddy boundaries inevitably requires introducing threshold parameters.
 There are two main parameters involved in Algorithm \ref{alg: Algorithm1}.
 The first user-defined quantity aids the identification of the local maxima in the $ \mathrm{\overline{TRA}} $-field.
 As we identify vortical flow features with regions of high $ \mathrm{\overline{TRA}} $, local maxima below a predefined threshold $ \mathrm{\overline{TRA}_{loc,max}} $ are neglected.
 Additionally, we also need to specify the minimum number of drifters $ \mathrm{n}_d $ inside an eddy.
 As elliptic LCSs are often observed via a dense clustering of multiple drifters, this parameter is generally set to be greater than 1.
-The choice of the parameters inevitably influences the number and size of the extracted eddies.
-By construction, the extracted eddy boundaries are closed convex curves characterized by sharp gradients.
-They do not necessarily coincide with closed level sets of the $ \mathrm{\overline{TRA}}$. \\ \\ \textbf{Data Availability} \\ \\ The AVISO geostrophic current velocity product used in this study "Global Ocean Gridded L4 Sea Surface Heights and Derived Variables Reprocessed" is freely available and is hosted by the Copernicus Marine Environment Monitoring Service \cite{CMEMS}.
-The attracting LCS and LAVD computations have been performed with the software package \href{https://github.com/haller-group/TBarrier}{TBarrier}.
-Jupyter notebooks (together with drifter data) implementing the methods used here are available under \href{https://github.com/EncinasBartos/QuasiObjectiveEddyVisualizationFromSparseDrifterData}{Github/EncinasBartos}.
-These notebooks can readily be applied to any sparse trajectory data set.
+In this work, the parameters are consistently set to $ \mathrm{\overline{TRA}_{loc,max}} = .5 \mathrm{\overline{TRA}_{max}}$, where $ \mathrm{\overline{TRA}_{max}} $ is the global maximum in the $ \mathrm{\overline{TRA}} $-field and $ \mathrm{n_d} = 2 $, as we expect multiple drifters to be part of the same coherent structure.
+Hence, our eddy extraction algorithm detects elliptic LCSs if at least two trajectories are contained inside an eddy.
+By construction, eddy boundaries are closed convex curves characterized by sharp gradients .
+These curves do not necessarily coincide with level sets of the $ \mathrm{\overline{TRA}} $.